Akwesasne: Surrounding communities

 Akwesasne borders the towns of Brasher, New York, Fort Covington, New York and Bombay, New York.
 Sections of the southeastern portion of Akwesasne are considered by the Town of Bombay to be within the town's jurisdiction but the tribe disputes this.
 To the west is the Town of Massena, New York.
 Many islands in the St. Lawrence River are part of Akwesasne.
 Generally the Akwesasro꞉non are majority English-speaking in daily use.

+On the Canadian parts of the territory, Akwesasne borders the towns of Cornwall, Ontario, and Dundee, Quebec.

 Government

 Akwesasne is governed by three bodies: the Mohawk Nation Council of Chiefs (traditional government), the elected Mohawk Council of Akwesasne in the North, and Saint Regis Mohawk Tribe in the South.
 The latter are the two recognized by the governments of Canada and the United States, respectively, as well as by lower-level jurisdictions such as provinces and states.

 Mohawk Nation Council of Chiefs

 The Mohawk Nation Council of Chiefs (MNCC, colloquially "the Longhouse") is the "traditional" governing and religious body of the Mohawk (Kahniakehaka) people.
 The MNCC operates as a member nation of the Iroquois Confederacy or Haudenosaunee.